irenetoo/Data-analysis-/README.md

 # Data-analysis-IreneToo
-Here I will post my insights on hands on data analysis & tools installation problem and solution guide
+Here I will post my insights on data analysis journey.

+What's in here:

+- hands on data analysis and visualisation practices
+- tools installation problem and solution guides

+[created on : Feb 23, 2019]